PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

         - Highly Competent (60-80%): *description not visible*
         - *other levels not visible*

 You can also combine the AI-DA rubric generator with a more iterative AI text generation tool to bring further efficiencies to the process of rubric development.
-For example, in this webinar exert, guest speaker Anne-Gaelle Colom from the University of Wesminster describes how she combined the rubric generator and ChatGPT to efficiently produce a bespoke rubric for a specialised assessment task.
+For example, in this webinar exert, guest speaker Anne-Gaelle Colom from the University of Westminster describes how she combined the rubric generator and ChatGPT to efficiently produce a bespoke rubric for a specialised assessment task.

 <iframe src="https://york.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=c8188a53-8557-46b8-9072-b22501139f90&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="Webinar: The Bb AI Design Assistant - ChatCPT &amp; Marking Rubric generator, Anne-Gaelle Colom" ></iframe>
 [Webinar extract: Streamlining rubric creation with AI, Anne-Gaelle Colom](https://york.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=c8188a53-8557-46b8-9072-b22501139f90) (11 mins 12 secs, UoY log-in required)